bsuwal/site/_posts/2019-04-06-diffusion_maps.md

 categories: dimensionality
 comments: true
 ---
 This is Part 1 of a two-part series explaining diffusion maps.
-Diffusion maps is a dimension reduction technique that I think is so, so cool.
+I personally find them fascinating, and they are a powerful way to achieve non-linear dimensionality reduction.
 In this part we will only be talking about the diffusion part of diffusion maps, where we model how diffusion occurs in graphs.

 ### Diffusion helps us answer the question: If I were to start at point A, what is the probability that I end up at point Z after t timesteps?

-The roots of the terminology ‘diffusion maps’ comes from physics, I believe.
+The roots of the term ‘diffusion maps’ come from physics, I believe.
 If you release a gas at point A, how can I model how the gas is going to diffuse over time?
 How do I know where the gas has reached 3 seconds after releasing it?
 10 seconds after releasing it?
 100 seconds?

 ### Why do I care about diffusion?
 If modeling gas diffusion doesn't sound like the most exciting thing to you, fear not.
 The idea of how modeling how gases diffuse in the air is generalizable to how any information is disseminated in a graph, and thus is applicable to any graph-based problem.
 Some non-gas use cases that I can think of right now are: